>

 1) Provide a general understanding of problems, concepts and methods, which characterize contemporary political thought

-2) Comparatively analyse and interpret the political and moral approaches presented by the salient thinkers of contemporary world
+2) Analyse the political and moral approaches presented by the salient thinkers of contemporary world

 3) Provide an understanding of the complex relation between politics and law